 About Public Health Nursing

-Public health nursing may be practiced by one public health nurse or by a group of public health nurses working collaboratively.
-In both instances, public health nurses are directly engaged in the inter-disciplinary activities of the core public health functions of assessment, assurance and policy development.
-Interventions or strategies may be targeted to multiple levels depending on where the most effective outcomes are possible.
-They include strategies aimed at entire population groups, families, or individuals.
-In any setting, the role of public health nurses focuses on the prevention of illness, injury or disability, the promotion of health, and maintenance of the health of populations.
-They translate and articulate the health and illness experiences of diverse, often vulnerable individuals and families in the population to health planners and policy makers, and assist members of the community to voice their problems and aspirations.
-Public health nurses are knowledgeable about multiple strategies for intervention, from those applicable to the entire population, to those for the family, and the individual.
-Public health nurses translate knowledge from the health and social sciences to individuals and population groups through targeted interventions, programs, and advocacy.
+Public health nursing may be practiced by one individual nurse or by a group of nurses working collaboratively.
+In both instances, they interpret and articulate the health and illness experiences of diverse, often vulnerable individuals and families in the population to health planners and policy makers, and assist members of the community to voice their problems and aspirations.
+Evidence and data drive the practice of public health nurses, who translate knowledge from the health and social sciences to individuals and population groups through direct care, programs, and advocacy.